ChristonCardoza/NodeJs/React_Basics/basic-redux/README.md

  1. The only way your application can interact with the store
  2. Actions are in 2 type
     * Synchronous :- As soon as an action was dispatched, the state was immediately updated
+    * Ex: if you dispatch the BUY_CAKE action, the numOFCakes was right away decremented by 1.
+Same with BUY_ICECREAM action as well.
       ```js
          const BUY_CAKE = 'BUY_CAKE'